|

 2011/8/29 0:00:00 |

-Clock chip DS1302 and its application in data recording: This paper introduces the structure and working principle of DS1302 low-power clock chip launched by DALLAS and its application in measurement system.
-It can time the year, month, day, Sunday, hour, minute, second, and has a variety of functions such as leap year compensation.
-The DS1302 is used for data logging, especially for certain data points of special significance, so that the data can be recorded at the same time as the time when the data appeared.
-This kind of recording is of great significance for the analysis of the results of the long-term continuous measurement and control system and the search for the cause of abnormal data.
+Clock chip DS1302 and its application in data logging: This paper introduces the structure and working principle of DS1302, a low-power clock chip launched by DALLAS in the United States, and its application in the measurement system.
+It can time years, months, days, Sundays, hours, minutes, and seconds, and has various functions such as leap year compensation.
+The DS1302 is used for data logging, especially for certain data points of special significance, and can record data at the same time as the time when the data appeared.
+This kind of recording is of great significance for the analysis of long-term continuous measurement and control system results and the search for the reasons for the occurrence of abnormal data.

 Keywords: data logging clock chip DS1302 hardware circuit software design